-The Kumano Kodo is a mountain trek with waterfalls and shrines and physically more demanding than say the Camino trail in Spain.
-Set mostly in the deep forest, there are a number of steep ascents and descents along the trail.
-Distances can be deceptive on the Kumano Kodo.
+Set mostly in the deep forest, there are many steep ascents and descents, and distances can be deceptive.
 Although the route does not go to great heights like some mountain walks, it is easy to underestimate the difficulty and effort required due to the regular ups and downs.